 That is the promise of Windows Autopilot.
 It is not a single piece of software but a cloud-based approach that fundamentally changes how organizations deploy Windows devices.
 Forget traditional imaging.
 With Autopilot, new devices ship directly from the manufacturer to the employee.
 The user unboxes it, connects to the internet, enters their credentials, and watches as the laptop automatically configures itself with all required apps, settings, and security policies.
 For IT, that means zero effort and full control — simultaneously.
 Yes, really.

-Zero Touch Deployment is not a buzzword.
+Zero touch Windows deployment is not a buzzword.
 It is what happens when you stop pretending that manually imaging 50 laptops is a good use of your team's time.

 Two Roads to the Same Destination: Autopilot v1 vs. v2